ksu-cs-textbooks/cc410/content/y-milestones/06-orders-combos.md

 #### New Classes

-* `heropizza.data.menu.Order` - this class should represent a collection of `OrderItem` objects that make up an order.
+* `heropizza.data.menu.Order` - this class should represent a collection of `Food` objects that make up an order.

   * It should implement the **Iterator Pattern**, such that it can be used in a for each loop or enhanced for loop to iterate through all items in the list.
   * It should also support **standard collection methods** such as:
     * Getting the number of items in the collection
-    * Determining if a given **instance** of an `OrderItem` object is contained in the collection.
+    * Determining if a given **instance** of an `Food` object is contained in the collection.
 Recall that this should use the identity test, not the equality test.
     * Getting a single item from the collection based on the index of that item.
     * Any other standard collection methods that you feel are helpful.
 See the [Collection](https://docs.oracle.com/javase/8/docs/api/java/util/Collection.html) interface in Java or [Emulating Container Types](https://docs.python.org/3/reference/datamodel.html#emulating-container-types) in Python for additional methods that may be useful.
   * It should have the following **attributes**:
-    * A private **list of `OrderItems`**, with methods to add and remove items.
+    * A private **list of `Foods`**, with methods to add and remove items.
       * **NOTE** - in most languages, the default method to remove an item from a collection will rely on **equality testing**, not **instance testing**.
 So, you may wish to write this method yourself instead of relying on the underlying collection, in order to keep this and the GUI in sync.
     * A private integer representing the **order number** for this order.
       * It will be generated using the `OrderNumberSingleton` class discussed below.
 It should only include a getter.